State Estimation

 Returns

-The function returns an Island
+The function returns an instance of the Island type.

 Example

-statusWattmeter!(system, device; inservice = 15)
+statusWattmeter!(monitoring; inservice = 15)

-islands = islandTopological(system, device)
+islands = islandTopological(monitoring)

-islands::Island; threshold)
+restorationGram!(monitoring::Measurement, pseudo::Measurement, islands::Island; threshold)

-variable to reinstate observability.
+Upon identifying the Island, the function incorporates measurements from the available pseudo-measurements in the pseudo variable into the monitoring variable to reinstate observability.
 This method relies on reduced coefficient matrices and the Gram matrix.

-variables must be different to enable the function to successfully incorporate measurements from pseudo
+It is important to note that the monitoring labels in the monitoring and pseudo variables must be different to enable the function to successfully incorporate measurements from pseudo into the monitoring set of measurements.

 Keyword